kevinjosethomas/knowledgebase/content/Thoughts/Another Week at K-Scale Labs.md

 > Our mission at K-Scale Labs is to make humanity into a Type 1 Kardashev scale civilization.
 This means building a civilization that is capable of harnessing all of the energy available on Earth and channeling it toward beneficial outcomes.
 We are doing this by building general-purpose humanoid robots as vehicles for embodied intelligence.

-Here are some insights I gathered throughout my time at the office:
+Here are some insights I gathered throughout my time inside and outside the office:

 - **Picking your mission**
 	- Find role models: read books and biographies; listen to podcasts and audiobooks